Xblaze Code: Embryo

-XBlaze Code: Embryo (エクスブレイズ コード：エンブリオ, EkusuBureizu Kōdo: Enburio) is a prequel visual novel of the fighting game series BlazBlue by Arc System Works.
+Xblaze Code: Embryo (エクスブレイズ コード：エンブリオ, EkusuBureizu Kōdo: Enburio) is a prequel visual novel of the fighting game series BlazBlue by Arc System Works.
 It was released in Japan for the PlayStation 3 and PlayStation Vita on July 25, 2013 and North America on June 24, 2014 by Aksys Games.
 The Microsoft Windows's version was released worldwide on March 1, 2016.
-A sequel titled XBlaze Lost: Memories has been released for the PS3 and Vita in 2015 and on Windows in 2016.
+A sequel titled Xblaze Lost: Memories has been released for the PS3 and Vita in 2015 and on Windows in 2016.

 Synopsis

-The protagonist, Touya Kagari, is a resident of Shin Yokozaki City and a sophomore at the prestigious Hakuou North Academy.
-An earnest and responsible young man, Touya appears to be no more than your average high school student.
-While returning from his part-time job, he heard a mysterious sound coming from the depths of the Restricted Ward, an area off-limits to unauthorized personnel due to a horrible disaster that happened there ten years ago.
+The story follows Touya Kagari, a sophomore at the prestigious Hakuou North Academy and a resident of Shin Yokozaki City.
+An earnest and responsible student, Touya initially leads an ordinary life.
+However, his life changes when he hears a mysterious sound coming from the Restricted Ward, an abandoned area of the city that has remained off-limits since a catastrophic disaster occurred there ten years earlier.

-His curiosity having gotten the best of him, Touya ventured ever deeper into the ruins of the ward, eventually coming across a man who appeared to be gravely injured.
-Concerned, Touya rushed to his side, asking if he was okay and if he needed any help.
-But as Touya approached, the man suddenly stood up and attacked, screaming, “You’re an enemy!”
-And in the midst of invisible ringing bells, psychotic strangers, exploding walls of flame, and almost certain death, a small, cute girl with an enormous sword came charging in.
+Driven by curiosity, Touya enters the ruins and travels deeper into the Restricted Ward.
+There, he discovers an injured man and approaches him to offer assistance.
+Instead of accepting Touya's help, the man suddenly attacks him, accusing him of being an enemy.
+Touya soon finds himself caught in a series of bizarre and dangerous events involving mysterious ringing bells, violent individuals, and supernatural phenomena.

-And despite her frilly, fragile appearance, her battle prowess was beyond reason or doubt.
-The name of Touya’s savior was Es, a soldier belonging to the Mitsurugi Agency.
+As Touya struggles to survive, he is rescued by a small girl wielding an enormous sword.
+Despite her delicate and seemingly fragile appearance, the girl demonstrates extraordinary combat abilities.
+She introduces herself as Es, a soldier affiliated with the Mitsurugi Agency.

-Seithr, Drives, Unions, and secretive organizations.
-Yanked from the comfort of his everyday life, Touya was forced head-long into a world where the threat of death was everywhere and even allies could be his downfall.
-The wheel of fate has begun to turn.
-And the story of the Azure, and that of Touya Kagari and the mysterious girl Es, began.
+Following his encounter with Es, Touya becomes involved in a hidden world far removed from his ordinary school life.
+He learns about Seithr, Drives, Unions, and various secretive organizations operating behind the scenes.
+As he becomes increasingly entangled in their conflicts, Touya discovers that danger can come from both enemies and supposed allies.